 If you have a Linkedin company page, what’s important for you?
 What is your challenge?
 Do you have a success story?
 Please write me an e-mail.
 Thank you.

-I’m the founder of Kessler Social Media.
+I’m the founder of Social Media Leaders GmbH.
 I’m a Linkedin marketing strategist, trainer, lecturer and international speaker.
 I empower and consult CEOs, business people, companies in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, and find top talent using Linkedin marketing.